Webull Review 2026: Is This Commission-Free Broker Still Worth It?

 | Best For | Active traders | Casual traders | Long-term investors | Advanced/global traders |

-Webull vs. Robinhood (Get Robinhood): Webull wins on charting, hours, and paper trading.
-Robinhood's simpler and has better crypto.
-For active trading, Webull's the stronger play.
+Webull vs. Robinhood (Get Robinhood): Webull wins on charting, extended hours, and paper trading.
+Robinhood wins on simplicity, crypto selection, and its cash management features.
+If you're choosing between the two for active trading, Webull is the stronger platform.

-Webull vs. Fidelity (Fidelity): Fidelity is the all-rounder—better research, support, account types, and retirement stuff.
-But Webull's charting beats it, options cost nothing instead of $0.65 per contract, and the interface feels fresher.
-Pick Fidelity for investing long-term, Webull for active trading.
+Webull vs. Fidelity (Fidelity): Fidelity is the better all-around broker — better research, customer support, account types, and retirement tools.
+But Webull's charting is superior, options trading is cheaper ($0 vs. $0.65/contract), and the interface feels more modern.
+Choose Fidelity for investing, Webull for trading.

-Webull vs. Interactive Brokers (Interactive Brokers): Interactive Brokers is arguably the most powerful option for retail traders—global markets, professional tools, solid execution.
-But there's a learning curve and you pay per-contract options fees.
-Webull's the better starting point if you don't need everything IBKR offers.
+Webull vs. Interactive Brokers (Interactive Brokers): IBKR is arguably the most powerful retail broker on the planet, with global market access, professional-grade tools, and excellent execution.
+But it has a steeper learning curve and charges per-contract options fees.
+Webull is a better starting point for traders who don't need IBKR's full arsenal.

 Verdict